Dynatrace/fastlane-plugin-dynatrace/README.md

 If your app is bitcode enabled, then the dSYMs that are generated during the Xcode build are **_not_** the dSYMs you want to upload to Dynatrace.
 This is because Apple recompiles the application on their servers, generating new dSYM files in the process.
 These newly generated dSYM files need to be downloaded from *App Store Connect*, then processed and uploaded to Dynatrace.

 ### Important
 There is a time gap between the application being uploaded to App Store Connect and the dSYM files to be ready.
 So **_we have to introduce some "wait" time in the CI to accomodate for this_**.
-You can do this by setting the `wait_for_dsym_processing` to true.
+You can do this by setting the `waitForDsymProcessing` to true.
 Unfortunately, Apple does not specify how long this time is.
 We recommend 1800 seconds (30 mins) as this is usually enough for the symbols are ready for download.
-You can increase this timeout if needed (`dsym_waiting_timeout`).
+You can increase this timeout if needed (`waitForDsymProcessingTimeout`).

 > Notice that this timeout is only the **maximum** waiting time.
 If the symbol files are ready sooner, it will continue processing and will not wait for the whole duration of the timeout.